The Astronaut (song): Format

 "The Astronaut" is available digitally and as a CD single.
-Two versions of the CD were released.
-Both include a photobook, lyric card, postcard, stickers, a photo card, and a poster.
+Two versions of the CD were released and include a photobook, lyric card, postcard, stickers, a photo card, and a poster.
 A Target-exclusive edition was also released.
-The pre-order period for the CD opened on October 19.
+The pre-order period for the CD opened on October 19, 2022.

 Music and lyrics

 "The Astronaut" is a pop rock song, co-written by Coldplay, Jin and Kygo, who co-produced the single with Bill Rahko.
 The song features acoustic guitar and "gradually escalating synth sounds" in its instrumentation.
-A video tweet posted by Coldplay on October 27 revealed a single lyric line from the song.
+A video tweet posted by Coldplay on October 27, 2022, revealed a single lyric line from the song.
 The clip showed an audio file, labelled with the single's title, containing "an isolated backing track" of Chris Martin's voice which is heard singing "When I'm with you, there is no one else / I get heaven to myself when I'm with you."
 Previously described as expressing Jin's affection for his fans, the song's lyrics "[pay] tribute to a loved one – or a group of them – by casting its gaze skyward and rocketing into outer space".
 Echoing sentiments found in "My Universe" and his 2020 solo song "Moon", which "fram[ed the singer] as the titular satellite" and his fans as the Earth, Jin delivers yet another "ardent declaration while imagining himself floating above our planet", in a gentle voice "glittering with gratitude" as he sings the previously teased "When I'm with you" line in the song's chorus.
 Similar to the overarching cosmic metaphor Coldplay has used throughout their career, seen first in "Yellow" and realized in full with Music of the Spheres (2021), Jin invokes "the vastness of the great beyond to encapsulate the galactic scale of his feelings".
 As the song progresses, the "earnest sincerity" in his dedications increases as the singer extols "the strength of his relationship" in lines such as "You and me / Like a star that doesn't shatter", "Just as the Milky Way shines upon the darkest roads / You were shining towards me", and "The only light found in the darkness / On my path to you".